raquel-illerias/nc-news/README.md

 - Browse articles on various topics
 - Sort articles by author, date, and votes
 - Add and delete comments on articles
-- Upvote or downvote articles and comments
+- Upvote or downvote articles

 ## Back End Repository